cpluspluscrowe/SoftwareAssurance/ProjectProposal.md

 ## Motivation for selecting this project

 The use of Jenkins-like software is a growing trending for many software engineers.
-Such projects are deeply integrated within the development process.
+Such projects are deeply integrated within the software development process (often Agile).
 This makes Jenkins a prime candidate for our group to learn from and interact within.
 Jenkins is also a colossal code base with a recent history of bugs.
 It seems likely that our group will be able to identify security vulnerabilities and push fixes or suggestions to the project.
+Many in our group are new to software security and look forward to applying newly learned methods of software security engineering to a large project.

 ## Team Links